United States Institute for Theatre Technology

 The United States Institute for Theatre Technology (USITT) is a membership organization which aims to advance the skills and knowledge of theatre, entertainment and performing arts professionals involved in the areas of design, production and technology, and to generally promote their interests.
 To this end, the USITT mounts conferences and exhibitions, promulgates awards and publications (including the official journal Theatre Design & Technology), and supports research.
 USITT is a non-profit organization which has its headquarters in Syracuse, New York.

 USITT heads up a conference held annually since 1961.
 The conference focuses on various workshops, that help educate attendees on several aspects of theatre.
 They also have a stage expo, in which companies showcase their products to the individuals attending the conference.
 There are also many opportunities for students to show their portfolios for review, and to get a look at programs offered by universities and colleges around the country.

-The members of the Institute have created a number of projects that have had a lasting impact upon the industry, such as the famed Dingleberries in Color exhibit staged in 2004.
+The members of the Institute have created a number of projects that have had a lasting impact upon the industry.

 USITT sponsors the annual Young Designers and Technicians Awards recognizing the finest young people in the industry.